 We’re not saying that ‘slack’ is an absolute good, nor that ‘tension’ or ‘the absence of slack’ is to be avoided.
 Slack isn’t just surplus; it’s the surplus that can feed other things.
 In a way, it’s a surplus that becomes visible only when it feeds other things.
 Once our older son reached age four, we realised that we had considerable unused slack in the household.
 We were coasting a bit, which was comfortable, but we also had the feeling that we should do something daring and difficult.
 Sometimes slack is laying around unnoticed and needs to be identified; sometimes it can be consciously cultivated for some longer-term use.
 And neither is tension absolutely to be avoided – we’ve both felt that when we’re appreciated for our work and challenged (but not overtaxed) by our responsibilities, we feel healthy and alive.

-We didn’t have trust funds or big jobs or close-knit communities – we took what luck and privilege we had, and used them to find ways to create more slack
+We took what luck and privilege we had, and used them to find ways to create more slack

 Designing your household model can help you clarify your priorities and make better decisions.
 Examining the household model has given us the ability to use tension productively for the good of the family, the people in it, and other communities that we’re part of.
 It’s also allowed us to consciously find slack to use for big ambitions (moving the family abroad so that Michael could take a writing fellowship, or creating studio time for Misty) and everyday things (finding the patience at the end of a long day to put two kids to bed in an emotionally connected way).
 Some day, we might use slack to start a joint creative venture, move back abroad, do intensive language study, run for office.
 These tradeoffs work best if you’re all committed to a shared future, if you can trust that today’s tension in one dimension will be tomorrow’s slack along another.